savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

   + a collaborator that loves working with other people - a team player
   + a multi-tasker with experience managing multiple assignments and prioritizing tasks
 + You understand the importance of strong communication and
-  + strong writing skills with the ability to write clearly and effectively
+  + have strong writing skills with the ability to write clearly and effectively
   + have experience working with or managing clients
-  + the importance of professionalism and making a good impression
+  + value the importance of professionalism and making a good impression
 + You're comfortable
   + balancing the needs of the business, our team, and the client on a project
   + working with remote team members and clients